 - Completely free.

-If you have been waiting to try those fun operating systems like Ubuntu Netbook Remix because your BIOS does not supports USB Drive, Plop Boot Manager will let you do that.
+If you have been waiting to try those fun operating systems like Ubuntu Netbook Remix because your BIOS does not support USB Drive, Plop Boot Manager will let you do that.